Counter-Strike: Global Offensive Betting Guide

 Prize Money: $1,000,000

 End Date: November 11, 2020

 Second Major of the year is held in November with details to be announced however, it will feature many of the top players in the world.
 This event also boasts a million-dollar prize purse and is run in three stages like the Spring tournament.
-This culminates in a single-elimination bracket, which matches after the quarter final a best of 3 series.
+This culminates in a single-elimination bracket, which matches after the quarter-final a best of 3 series.
 This is the biggest CS:GO event of the year.

-Esports History of Counter-Strike: Global Offensive
+Esports history of Counter-Strike: Global Offensive

 Valve and its flagship product Steam, have worked hard to stamp out online cheating which has continued to the esports scene around CS:GO.
 One big measure was introduced in 2017 – The Trust Factor.
-It takes into consideration players in-game actions, have they been reported for cheating and encompasses the wider Steam network, where your actions can impact your Trust Factor.
+It takes into consideration players’ in-game actions, have they been reported for cheating and encompasses the wider Steam network, where your actions can impact your Trust Factor.

-On December 6, 2018 after a patch update Valve announced that CS:GO was free to play.
+On December 6, 2018, after a patch update Valve announced that CS:GO was free to play.
 Those who already had the game were given ‘Prime’ status as a way of a thank you.
 Other players can upgrade to this status.
-Around the same time Valve introduced an offline version, where you can play against bots without the need for internet connection.
+Around the same time Valve introduced an offline version, where you can play against bots without the need for an internet connection.
 Danger Zone, a new game with a Battle Royal format was also introduced.